yuhiremath/Titanic/README.md

 * Encoded the value of Embarked.

 ### Name titles
-* Name by itself if not an important feature.
+* Name by itself is not an important feature.
 * So, it's split to get the title of the name.
 * It is then encoded based on the probability of their survival.
 The one with highest probability is given higher value.

 ### Tickets
 * Generating feature from Ticket.
 * The first letter of the ticket is used if letter is present else NA.
-* Encode the letters.
+* Encoded the letters.

 ### Family count
 * Generated feature for family count using parch and sibsp.